Timothy N. Philpot: Judiciary

+Controversies

 A controversy arose in relation to funding for Philpot's 2004 re-election bid.
 Philpot accepted a donation of $1,000 from an attorney who was before him in a divorce case; the donor had also planned to host a fundraiser at his home.
 Kentucky law places no restrictions on donations to judicial election campaigns from attorneys, but questions of bias arose and the issue ended up before the Kentucky Supreme Court after Philpot declined to recuse himself from the case.
 The Court ruled there was insufficient evidence of bias, and Philpot declared that the funding system may need to change but that it's not "fair to make me the poster boy for a bad system."

 Philpot has expressed controversial views on LGBT issues, including as an outspoken critic of the legalization of same-sex marriage.
 Following the 2013 decisions in Hollingsworth v.
 Perry (which had the effect of legalizing same-sex marriage in California by upholding the overturning of Proposition 8) and United States v.
 Windsor (which invalidated parts of the Defense of Marriage Act and forced the U.S. federal government to recognize same-sex marriages that were legal under state law), Philpot wrote an opinion editorial explaining that Kentucky state law was unaffected by the decisions.
 Philpot's conclusion was that "Kentucky's constitution defines marriage as one man and one woman.
 Simple and traditional.
 Kentucky's definition of marriage stands – for now."
 This was criticized heavily on two grounds.
 Then-retired Chief Judge of the United States District Court for the Eastern District of Kentucky Jennifer Coffman, who was Kentucky's first female federal judge, wrote a highly critical opinion editorial responding to Philpot.
 She noted that "Philpot took several risks, not the least of which is that he could be wrong" as the "DOMA ruling's effect in Kentucky rests with the courts which consider the matter" (i.e. Federal Courts), though subsequent events have rendered this moot.
 Further, "the possibility that a case involving these issues could arise in Philpot's court underscores the primary error of his column: he has undermined his own judicial integrity.
 If squarely presented with the issue of the DOMA ruling's effect in Kentucky, he might have to disqualify himself from the case because he has stated his opinion on that topic."
-Coffman also criticized Philpot for dismissing principles of judicial interpretation as "boring and technical" and for ridiculing judicial review with his observation that then-Chief Judge Vaughn Walker's declaration in the first instance that Proposition 8 was unconstitutional was: "One trial judge trumped every voter in California" – and for gratuitously mentioning Walker's sexuality.
+Coffman also criticized Philpot for dismissing principles of judicial interpretation as "boring and technical" and for ridiculing judicial review with his observation that then-Chief Judge Vaughn Walker's declaration in the first instance that Proposition 8 was unconstitutional was: "One trial judge trumped every voter in California"–and for gratuitously mentioning Walker's sexuality.
 Coffman concluded that "Philpot might have foreclosed his ability to sit on any case involving gay marriage because his comments raise a question of bias on the topic of sexual orientation."